High Risk →

 Run the full Atlas pipeline: Intent → Context → Git → Decompose → Variants → Critique → Optimize

-Part of the Atlas Pipeline MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Atlas Pipeline server.

 AI agents invoke atlas_pipeline to trigger processes or run actions in Atlas Pipeline.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 atlas_pipeline can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.